Groups

 CPG (114 Woodland St)

-Who: Open to any Clark students (undergrad and grad) who are trans, non-binary, gender diverse, gender expansive, agender, or otherwise curious about exploring their relationship to gender.
-This confidential group serves as a space to explore identity and build community, regardless of where you’re at in the exploration/coming out process.
+Who: Open to any Clark students (undergrad and grad).
+This group honors and centers the experiences of those who are trans, non-binary, gender diverse, gender expansive, agender, or otherwise curious about exploring their relationship to gender.
+This confidential group serves as a space to explore identity and build community.
+All are welcome.

-What: A space to build community and connection with other trans, gender expansive, and gender curious students on campus while exploring your relationship to gender.
+What: A space to build community and connection with other students, including those who are trans, gender expansive, and gender curious students on campus while exploring your relationship to gender.
 Sessions may include sharing gender affirming resources on campus, processing, and support around trans-related current events, and general exploration of our unique genders through art, discussion, games, and so much more.

 Facilitated by Amanda Vincent (she/they) amvincent@clarku.edu